Cyfrin/moccasin/moccasin/msig_cli/README.md

   - MultiSend support for batching multiple internal transactions.
   - EIP-712 structured data output for signing and verification.

+> Note: Gas estimation is automatically performed for single transactions.
+For MultiSend batches, it is not automatically estimated due to complexity, but can be done interactively.

 - **Transaction Signing (`tx-sign`):**

   - Sign Safe multisig transactions from EIP-712 JSON, with strict domain validation and owner checks.